Meta Co-Training: Two Views are Better than One: Acknowledgments

-\ourparagraph{Acknowledgements} This material is based upon work supported by the National Science Foundation under Grant No.~ICER-2019758.
-This work is part of the NSF AI Institute for Research on Trustworthy AI in Weather, Climate, and Coastal Oceanography (AI2ES).
+This material is based upon work supported by the U.S.~National Science Foundation under Grant No.~RISE-2019758.
+This work is part of the NSF AI Institute for Research on Trustworthy AI in Weather, Climate, and Coastal Oceanography (NSF AI2ES).

 Some of the computing for this project was performed at the OU Supercomputing Center for Education \& Research (OSCER) at the University of Oklahoma (OU).

 { }